 How Do You Make Homemade Dog Toothpaste?

 The Internet has dozens of recipes, but most homemade dog toothpaste recipes start with a base of baking soda or coconut oil.
-Other ingredients might include herbs, spices, and flavor enhancers like peanut butter or beef bouillon.
+Other ingredients might include herbs, spices, and flavor enhancers like dog-safe peanut butter or beef bouillon.
 You might have to do a little shopping to pick up some herbs.
 If your dog isn’t picky, you could whip up a basic toothpaste with only two ingredients.
 Here are some of the most popular dog toothpaste recipes.

 Here’s a very simple DIY dog toothpaste recipe.
 Combine one tablespoon of baking soda with one tablespoon of water, then mix it together.
 Baking soda isn’t just for your kitchen— it can clean your dog’s teeth, reduce odor and eliminate plaque with the gritty texture.
 If your dog doesn’t like the taste of pure baking soda, replace the water with their favorite broth.

 For more protection, most recipes recommend a mixture of baking soda, coconut oil, and other ingredients.
 A basic recipe starts with 1/4 cup coconut oil and 4 teaspoons of baking soda.
 Coconut oil has extra bacteria-fighting properties that keep your dog’s teeth and gums healthier, boosting the power of baking soda.